There is a serious and sustained threat from both international and Irish-related terrorism to the UK and UK interests overseas.

 1. Threat levels

-The most significant terrorist threat comes from al-Qa’ida and associated networks.
-As the coordinated attacks on London in July 2005 showed, attacks may be mounted without warning.
+The most significant terrorist threat comes from international terrorism.
+As a number of recent European attacks have showed, attacks may be mounted without warning.

 Northern Ireland-related terrorism continues to pose a threat.
 Dissident republican terrorist groups (such as the Real IRA and the Continuity IRA) have rejected the 1998 Good Friday Agreement.
 They still aspire to mount attacks within the UK mainland and have conducted attacks within Northern Ireland.